Dusk and Her Embrace: Dusk and Her Embrace: The Original Sin

 Dusk... and Her Embrace exists in two versions.
 It was initially recorded as the band's second album for Cacophonous records following The Principle of Evil Made Flesh.
-Cradle's relationship with Cacophonous subsequently collapsed, however: the band accusing the label of contractual and financial mismanagement.
-Acrimonious legal proceedings took up most of 1995, and the original version of Dusk was shelved and later re-worked and re-recorded as the eventual 1996 Music For Nations release.
+Cradle's relationship with Cacophonous subsequently collapsed, however, with the band accusing the label of contractual and financial mismanagement.
+Acrimonious legal proceedings took up most of 1995, and the original version of Dusk was shelved and later re-worked and re-recorded as the eventual 1996 Music for Nations release.
 Writing in The Gospel of Filth in 2009, Dani indicated that these early recordings were merely demos, rather than a finished album:

 Dani Filth revealed plans for a 20th anniversary release of the original 1995 Cacophonous recordings in 2015, and a release date was officially announced in 2016.
 Filth told Team Rock:

 The title for the new release was Dusk... and Her Embrace: The Original Sin.
 It was released on CD and digital on 8 July 2016.
 A vinyl version, limited to 666 copies, followed on 10 October 2016.
 The liner notes confirm that the lineup for this version was almost the same as for The Principle of Evil Made Flesh, including Paul Allender, Paul Ryan and Benjamin Ryan, but excluding Robin Graves, who was shortly replaced by Jon Kennedy.
 Allender, the Ryan brothers and Kennedy all left the band before the 1996 version of Dusk... was recorded.